s1rius710/Yelpapp/README.md

 The following **additional** features are implemented:
 - [x] Fetching real user's location (with sf location set as default)
+- [x] search updates live as user location changes (see 3rd gif in demo videos)
 - [x] Pull down businesses list to refresh
 - [x] Refactored & added methods in YelpClient to make parameters passing simpler